Andinia Plan

+The Andinia Plan (Plan Andinia) is a conspiracy theory that alleged plans to establish a Jewish state in parts of Argentina and Chile.
+It is based on historical organized Jewish migration to Argentina and proposals for a Jewish state there in the late 19th and the early 20th century.

 This alleged plan has been used in Argentina as a rhetorical device by far right circles to attack Jews and Jewish institutions.
-In 1971 a leaflet appeared among officers in the Argentinean army under the name "Plan Andinia," which accused international Jewry and Zionists of planning to take over southern Argentina.
-It has been circulating ever since.
+In 1971 a leaflet appeared among officers in the Argentinean army under the name "Plan Andinia," which accused Zionists of planning to take over southern Argentina.

 Jewish migration to Argentina and early Zionist plans

 Starting in 1880, Argentine governments had a policy of massive immigration, and the liberal tendencies of the Roca administration were instrumental in making European Jews feel welcome.

 Maurice de Hirsch sponsored the Jewish Colonization Association, initially promoted by French rabbi Zadoc Kahn, for the support of agricultural settlements, and the idea was seriously considered as an alternative to Palestine by leading Zionists.
-It is unclear if Theodor Herzl seriously considered this alternative plan, however, these plans only included a local Jewish autonomy, rather than an independent Jewish state.
+It is unclear if Theodor Herzl seriously considered this alternative plan; however, these plans only included a local Jewish autonomy (source?), rather than an independent Jewish state.
 The notion of a Jewish homeland, not in Palestine, but elsewhere in the world, such as a region of South America or in East Africa, eventually led to the schism of the Jewish Territorialist Organization.
 The actual early 20th-century Jewish settlement effort was rather focused on the other extremity of the country, Entre Ríos Province and surroundings, where it coexisted alongside other European settlements.

 The Jewish population in Argentina grew and prospered in the ensuing years, though the community eventually became much more urban.